 Notwithstanding the above, there remains a moral imperative to weigh up the greater public interest against the interests of certain individual land owners and their economic interests, which can also be considered to be within the realm of the public interest.
-Prohibition of the land use will result in, among other effects, a staying in the number of development consents issued for extraction of groundwater for commercial sale.
-No new approvals would be granted regardless of new, or existing but nonoperational licenses, which may be issued by the NSW Office of Water.
+Prohibition of the land use will result in, among other effects, a staying in the number of properties where consent may be issued for extraction of groundwater for commercial sale.
+No approvals would be granted on new land regardless of new, or existing but nonoperational licenses, which may be issued by the NSW Office of Water.
 The effect would be a limitation on some rural landowners to diversify into water extraction as an alternative use for their land.
 This is, however, not considered a strong enough impairment to warrant continuing permissibility of water extraction against increasing public discontent and opposition.
 Prohibition of the land use would by no means sterilise land otherwise capable of handling the numerous alternative permissible land uses in the RU2 zone, and it would remain open to land owners of RU2 land to pursue any alternative permissible land use within the zone.

 Should this planning proposal be accepted and commercial bottling of water in the Tweed Shire be prohibited, there will remain numerous land holders who would continue to operate under lawful licenses from the NSW Office of Water, and lawful development consents issued by Council.
-Any prohibition would not impair those land owners ability to continue operating at their current intensity (with the use of Existing Use rights savings provisions within the EP&A Act).
-Further, the EP&A Regulations do allow for some level of intensification or modification of existing lawful uses to occur with development consent, thereby allowing some level of economic increase to those already financially committed to the industry (subject to merit assessment and consent from Council and any increase in corresponding NSW Office of Water licensing and approvals).
+The planning proposal now also proposes the inclusion of water bottling facility as an additional permitted use within Schedule 1 to the Tweed LEP 2014, on those properties where lawful consents currently operate.
+This allows intensification or modification of existing lawful uses to occur with development consent, thereby allowing some level of economic increase to those already financially committed to the industry (subject to merit assessment and consent from Council and any increase in corresponding NSW Office of Water licensing and approvals).